-We monitor the social-emotional development of our pupils also with a standardized assessment, twice per year for all groups: Pupil Attitudes and mindsets to Self and School (PASS).
+We monitor the social-emotional development of our students with a standardized assessment in all groups: Student Attitudes and mindsets to Self and School (PASS).
 PASS provides insight into students' attitudes and mindsets that may be having a negative impact on their attainment.
 PASS looks at nine attitudinal factors:

-- Feelings about school
+- \ Feelings about school

-- Perceived learning capability
+- \ Perceived learning capability

-- Self-regard
+- \ Self-regard

-- Preparedness for learning
+- \ Preparedness for learning

-- Attitudes to teachers
+- \ Attitudes to teachers

-- General work ethic
+- \ General work ethic

-- Confidence in learning
+- \ Confidence in learning

-- Attitudes to attendance
+- \ Attitudes to attendance

-- Response to curriculum demands.
+- \ Response to curriculum demands.